valeriansaliou/constellation/README.md

 The Constellation HTTP REST API listens on the configured `http.inet` interface from your `config.cfg` file.
 You can use it for your management and monitoring needs.

 _If you want to play with the API the easy way, an [up-to-date Paw file](https://github.com/valeriansaliou/constellation/tree/master/dev/workspaces) is available with all API routes and example requests.
-Download the [Paw app for your Mac there](https://paw.cloud/)._
+Download the [Paw app for your Mac there](https://paw.cloud/) (Paw a tool developers use to test their APIs)._

 ### 1. DNS records management